clij/clij-docs/reference.md

 ## CLIJ_maximum2DIJ

-Computes the local maximumSphere of a pixels circle-like neighborhood.
+Computes the local maximum of a pixels circle-like neighborhood.
 The circle size is specified by its radius.

 This operation is equal to ImageJs 'Maximum...' menu.